Prohelion/prohelion.github.io/docs/Motor Controllers/WaveSculptor200_User_Manual/CAN_Bus_and_low_Voltage.md

 Power should also be provided along the CAN cable, ideally with another twisted pair to minimise noise pickup.
 An overall shield can also be advantageous.

-From a performance perspective, the optimal choice of cable is 7mm Devicenet CANbus 'thin' cable, with 24AWG (data) + 22AWG (power) twisted pairs and a braided shield.
+From a performance perspective, the optimal choice of cable is 7mm Devicenet CAN bus 'thin' cable, with 24AWG (data) + 22AWG (power) twisted pairs and a braided shield.
 Using this cable will result in a robust installation.
 However, it is not cheap, and using it for a large network with many devices will quickly add up to a significant cost.

 For those on a budget, standard CAT5 network cabling (which has an impedance of 100 ohms) can be used, but may become unreliable in longer networks or in the presence of electrical noise from DC/DC converters and other electrical devices in the system – use this type of cable at your own risk.